Waverly Hills Sanatorium is a massive abandoned

 transparent human figure.

-Below is the map of the complex.
+Below is the map of the complex of Waverly Hills as it existed in 1954.
 The plan is aligned so

 that the top is the Western direction.
 Most of the buildings that you